TheRetroMike/Hoosat/README.md

 ```

 ## Discord
-Join our discord server using the following link: https://discord.gg/YNYnNN5Pf2
+Join our discord server using the following link:

 ## Issue Tracker

 The [integrated github issue tracker](https://github.com/Hoosat-Oy/HTND/issues)
 is used for this project.

-Issue priorities may be seen at https://github.com/orgs/hoosatnet/projects/4

 ## Documentation

-The [documentation](https://github.com/hoosatnet/docs) is a work-in-progress
+The [documentation](https://github.com//Hoosat-Oy/docs) is a work-in-progress

 ## License